Automation platform FAQ

 import * as mf from "https://deno.land/x/mock_fetch@0.3.0/mod.ts";

 Running this type of automation requires authorization with a service token.
 Refer to CI/CD authorization for more details.
+You'll also need to accomodate requests from your network to a variety of hosts.
+Refer to Which hosts are involved in the creation and execution of apps created with the Slack CLI? for more details.

 Slack administrator questions

-Even some Slack developers are themselves Slack administrators, but of course if you're an admin you might find yourself here wondering these very same questions.
+Even some Slack developers are themselves Slack administrators, but if you're an admin you might find yourself here wondering these very same questions.
 If you don't find the answer to your administrative questions here, do consult the Slack help center for more user and admin-facing content.

 What's new?